ShreyasJejurkar/blog/content/blog/dynamic-pgo-in-dotnet-7.md

 </PropertyGroup>
 ```

-We have to add the above property to the csproj file of the actual execution project like the ASP.NET Core WebAPI project or the Console project.
+We have to add the above property to the `.csproj` file of the actual execution project like the ASP.NET Core WebAPI project or the Console project.
-If you have many projects in your solution and if you don’t want to go to each project and add this, you can create a Directory.Build.props file (parallel to the solution file) and put it like below.
+If you have many projects in your solution and if you don’t want to go to each project and add this, you can create a `Directory.Build.props` file (parallel to the solution file) and put it like below.

 ```xml
 <Project>